 ‘It’s very authentic, dripping in sincerity, there’s nothing sensational about it.
 It had a docu-drama feel to it which people responded to. –Damian Lewis on Band of Brothers

-We earlier blogged about how a 29-year old British actor Damian Lewis got cast to play all-American WWII hero Dick Winters as well as the deft and the charisma with which Damian Lewis came to immortalize Dick Winters on small screen.
+We blogged earlier about how a 29-year old British actor Damian Lewis got cast to play all-American WWII hero Dick Winters as well as the deft and the charisma with which Damian Lewis came to immortalize Dick Winters on small screen.
 However, we still have a black box between the casting and the shoot: How did Damian Lewis TRANSFORM into Dick Winters?

 Well… Once he gets the part, the two Hollywood giants Steven Spielberg and Tom Hanks leave the room and Tony To, the executive producer, asks: “Hey Damian, how’d you like to go to boot camp in March?”